talkpython/100daysofcode-with-python-course/days/40-42-json-data/README.md

 ## Day N: Understand and download JSON output

-Two videos to watch today: *Inspecting JSON schema* and *Pulling and decoding JSON data*.
+Two videos to watch today: *Inspecting JSON schema* and *Request JSON data from an API*.

 These videos will demo some basic JSON schema as well a complex data set.
 After watching, feel free to play around with your own data sets or use the example in the repo code.